*Please see the page PRESS KIT for my professional bio and downloadable headshots.

 I am a fixer of old things, painter of everything, cleansed and forgiven child of God.
 I believe that nothing matters more than the Lord Jesus Christ and who I believe He is.

 My primary ministry in life crowds around my dining room table like a ravenous herd every night.
 My husband and children are both my greatest blessing and greatest ministry opportunity.
 Caring for them is a privilege bestowed upon me as wife and mother.

 I believe God simultaneously called Kevin and me into ministry.
 Kevin’s calling was clear – he is a pastor.
 I, on the other hand, took years to recognize the specific areas in which I was equipped and called serve.
-Now nearly twenty years and three kids later, I know God has called me to meet Kevin’s needs, to meet the needs of our children, and to serve Him personally.
+Now over twenty years and three kids later, I know God has called me to meet Kevin’s needs, to meet the needs of our children, and to serve Him personally.